 Protecting your privacy from other users is the core of Incognito Mode.
 If you’re worried about someone using your device and seeing your embarrassing search history, Incognito’s got your back.
 If you’re trying to avoid those pesky target ads, though, you’ll need another solution.

-What Incognito Mode Doesn’t Do
+What Incognito Mode on iPhone Doesn’t Do

 While Incognito Mode on iPhone does hide your browsing history from your phone, it doesn’t hide it from websites.
 Any websites you visit will still be able to tell you visited them.
 The same goes for advertisers, so you can expect some targeted ads based on your Incognito searches.